Hotmoka/hotmoka/tutorial/Takamaka.md

 Takamaka requires
 that all objects stored in blockchain extend the `io.takamaka.code.lang.Storage` class.
-That superclass provides all the machinery needed in order to keep track of updates to such objects and persist them in blockchain, automatically.
+That superclass provides all the machinery needed in order to keep track of updates to such objects and persist them in the store of the node, automatically.

 > Do not get confused here.
 Takamaka does **not** require all objects to extend
 > `io.takamaka.code.lang.Storage`.
 You can use objects that do not extend that superclass in your
 > Takamaka code, both instances of your classes and instances of library classes
 > from the `java.*` hierarchy, for instance.
 What Takamaka does require, instead, is that objects
-> _that must be kept in blockchain_ do extend `io.takamaka.code.lang.Storage`.
+> _that must be kept in the store of a node_ do extend `io.takamaka.code.lang.Storage`.
 This
 > must be the case, for instance, for objects created by the constructor invoked through the
 > `addConstructorCallTransaction()` method.